 International students need to include a copy of their TOEFL score (unless a B.A. was received from an English language university).
 Minimum scores required: 540 (written), 207 (computer) and 76 (internet-based).
 Request additional score reports at http://www.ets.org.toefl (UW's institution code is 4855).
 Also complete a financial form as required by the US government.

 For more information regarding graduate admissions please go to: Graduate Admissions Website

 Graduate Assistantships can carry a full tuition and fee waiver, monthly living stipend, and health insurance.
 The academic year stipend for a Master's student is $11,349.

 Graduate assistants are assigned various duties such as class preparation, grading, research for faculty members, and office duties.
 Students are expected to work 18 hours per week.
 Given the limited number of graduate assistantships, and the strong interest in our graduate program, half-time assistantships are often awarded.

 We hope you'll consider the University of Wyoming for your graduate career.
-All inquiries should be directed to Dr. David Messenger, Graduate Program Director, 307-766-6276, or Carlinda Asay, Program Coordinator.
+All inquiries should be directed to Dr. Marcus Watson, Graduate Program Director, 307-766-4169, or Erika Helgeson, Program Coordinator.